dgraph-io/dgraph/wiki/content/deploy/index.md

 {{% /notice %}}

-Bulk loader serves a similar purpose to the live loader, but can only be used while dgraph is offline for the initial population.
-It cannot run on an existing dgraph instance.
+Bulk loader serves a similar purpose to the live loader, but can only be used while Dgraph is offline (i.e., no Dgraph servers are running, except a Dgraph zero) for the initial population.
+It cannot be run on an existing live Dgraph cluster.

 {{% notice "warning" %}}
-Don't use bulk loader once Dgraph is up and running.
+Don't use bulk loader once Dgraph cluster is up and running.
 Use it to import your existing data into a new instance of Dgraph server.
 {{% /notice %}}

-Bulk loader is **considerably faster** than the live loader, and is the recommended way to perform the initial import of large datasets into dgraph.
+Bulk loader is **considerably faster** than the live loader, and is the recommended way to perform the initial import of large datasets into Dgraph.

 You can [read some technical details](https://blog.dgraph.io/post/bulkloader/) about the bulk loader on the blog.